PUBLICATION ETHICS

 Disclosure and Conflict of Interest

-Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
-Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.
+Privileged information or ideas obtained through peer review must remain confidential and must not be used for personal advantage.
+Reviewers should not review manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships with any of the authors or institutions connected to the manuscript.

 Duties of Authors

-Reporting standards
+Reporting Standards

 Originality and Plagiarism

-Multiple, Redundant or Concurrent Publication
+Multiple, Redundant, or Concurrent Publication

 Acknowledgment of Sources